-This article was contributed by our friends at Business Insider.
+This article was written by Evan Sully from Business Insider

 There was a record increase in applications for new businesses in the US in the last year.

 New applications for an employer ID in the US “reached 1.1 million through mid-September, a 12 percent increase over the same period last year and the most since 2007,” according to an analysis of US Census Bureau data by The Wall Street Journal.
 That number excludes gig workers, but including that specification of independent contractor boosts the number even higher, according to the report.

 The Journal ties the spike in applications to a variety of contributing factors, including small businesses across the country being forced to close their doors, both in-person and virtually, as a result of the coronavirus pandemic.